xipki/xipki/assemblies/xipki-cli/README.md

   An example script in available under `xipki/client-script/rest-client.script`.
   It can be executed in the CLI as follows:
     - `source xipki/client-script/rest-client.script` (use argument 'help' to print the usage)

-* Note: You may access the CLI via SSH.
-    * Configure karaf to start the SSH server.
-        * Add `"ssh,"` to the field `featuresBoot` in the file `etc/org.apache.karaf.features.cfg`.
-        * Configure the SSH server.
-See https://karaf.apache.org/manual/latest/security for details.
-    * Start and stop karaf via `bin/start` and `bin/stop`.
-    * Use a SSH client (either `bin/client` or any ssh client) to access the SSH service.
-Supported authentication methods are
-        * username and password
-        * public key (see Section `Managing authentication by key` at https://karaf.apache.org/manual/latest/security).